Learn more about visas, immigration best-practices, and other helpful information!

 Applications prepared with SimpleCitizen include detailed instructions on how to pay government fees.
 However, if you don't use SimpleCitizen, here is the USCIS form fee finder.

-There are three ways to pay USCIS application fees:
+Beginning October 28, 2025, there are three ways to pay USCIS application fees:

-A filled out Form G-1450 must be sent with each form that requires payment.
+A filled-out Form G-1450 must be sent with each form that requires payment.
 For example, you must submit two Form G-1450s for a concurrently filed green card application; one for the Form I-130 and the other for the Form I-485.
 Place the Form(s) G-1450 on top of your application when you mail it into the USCIS.

 If you are filing one of the few forms that USCIS has available online, the USCIS system should guide you through the process of paying online.
 Once you are ready to submit your application, the system will direct you to the Department of Treasury site, pay.gov, to pay your fees online.